Contrast-Security-OSS/docs/content/developer/sdk/java/GradlePlugin.md

     serverName = "mytestserver"
 }
 ```
-*  We can now run the verification task at any time to check for vulnerabilties.
+*  We can now run the verification task at any time to check for vulnerabilities.
 ```
 gradle build contrastVerify -x test
 ```

 ### Example Configuration

 Below is an example configuration for the Contrast Gradle Plugin:
 ``` groovy
 buildscript {